magenta-aps/OS2Orgviewer/README.md

 ```

 ### Build and deploy quick start
-Inside `os2orgviewer/app` directory, run any of the customized build scripts
+Inside [os2orgviewer/app](os2orgviewer/app) directory, run any of the customized build scripts
 ```
 npm run build (default setup)
 OR
 npm run build-frederikshavn-med (example custom setup)
 ```

-A new directory will be created in the `/dist` folder with your custom build.
+A new directory will be created in the `/dist` folder with your custom build (example: `/dist/frederikshavn-med`).
 Hook it up to a server, and you'll be good to go.

 ## Development